d0tTino/UME/docs/ACCESS_CONTROL.md

 Without the `UserService` role the command raises `AccessDeniedError`.

+## Dossier Endpoint RBAC

+API routes under `/dossier` use their own role checks.
+Two roles are implemented today:

+- **ProjectManager** – allowed to view any dossier and attach new projects.
+- **Viewer** – allowed to view dossier information but not modify it.

+A future **TelemetryAdmin** role will enable privileged updates to telemetry files stored in each dossier.
+The HTTP server reads the current role from the OAuth token via `UME_OAUTH_ROLE`.
+Command line tools can specify `UME_ROLE` to emulate the same restrictions.

 ## User Consent Ledger

 The privacy agent checks user consent before forwarding sanitized events.